phylovi/bito/README.md

 [![Docker Repository on Quay](https://quay.io/repository/matsengrp/bito/status "Docker Repository on Quay")](https://quay.io/repository/matsengrp/bito)

-`bito`, or "Bayesian Inference of Trees via Optimization", is a Python-interface C++ library for phylogenetic variational inference so that you can express interesting parts of your phylogenetic model in Python/TensorFlow/PyTorch/etc and let Bito handle the tree structure and likelihood computations for you.
+`bito`, or "Bayesian Inference of Trees via Optimization", is a Python-interface C++ library for phylogenetic variational inference so that you can express interesting parts of your phylogenetic model in Python/TensorFlow/PyTorch/etc and let bito handle the tree structure and likelihood computations for you.
 "Bito" is also the name of a [tree](https://www.merriam-webster.com/dictionary/bito) native to Africa that produces medicinal oil.
 We pronounce "bito" with a long /e/ sound ("bito" rhymes with "burrito").

 This library is in an experimental state.
 This library was formerly known as "libsbn".

 ## Dependencies

 * If you are on linux, install gcc >= 7.5, which is standard in Debian Buster and Ubuntu 18.04
 * If you are on OS X, use a recent version of Xcode and install command line tools

-Then, install **the `hmc-clock` branch** of [BEAGLE](https://github.com/beagle-dev/beagle-lib).
-This will require a from-source installation, as in their docs, but you have to do a full `git clone` (no `--depth=1`).
-The BEAGLE install process is somewhat in flux, so it's best to look at the [conda-beagle Dockerfile](https://github.com/matsengrp/conda-beagle/blob/master/Dockerfile) and follow those steps.

-To install additional dependencies, use the associated conda environment file:
+(Optional) We suggest using the associated conda environment file, which will nicely install relevant dependencies:

     conda env create -f environment.yml
     conda activate bito

-If you want to specify your compiler manually, set the `CC` and `CXX` shell variables to your desired compiler command.

-The notebooks require R, IRKernel, rpy2 >=3.1.0, and some R packages such as ggplot and cowplot.
+(Very optional) The notebooks require R, IRKernel, rpy2 >=3.1.0, and some R packages such as ggplot and cowplot.
 Do not install R via conda.
 Doing so will install the conda compiler toolchain, this will mess up our compilation.